86challenge/rules/rules.typ

   + *Engine & Powertrain*
     + Engine software must be OEM.
     + Oil coolers, #highlight[catch cans], accumulators, and/or sump changes are allowed.
-    + Gen. 2 intake charcoal filters shall be present and unaltered.
+    + Gen. 2 only: intake charcoal filters shall be present and unaltered.
     + #highlight[
         Any pump gasoline (including blending high-octane pump gasoline) is allowed.
       ]